interscript/rababa/lib/README.md

-# Arabic Diacritization in Ruby with Kithara
+# Arabic Diacritization in Ruby with Rababa

-## Try out Kithara
+## Try out Rababa

 * Install the Gems listed below
 * Download a ruby model on [releases](https://github.com/secryst/arabic-diacritization-deep-learning-models)